gpaumier/gp2/src/pages/wikimedia/2018 Advancement.rst

 .. highlights::

-   I currently lead special projects for the Wikimedia Foundation's Chief Advancement Officer, serving as the department's de facto chief of staff.
-In this role, I am leading the organization's future thinking towards resilience in a changing world, navigating unknowns in technology, policy, industry, society, and climate, notably through scenario planning.
+   I previously led special projects for the Wikimedia Foundation's Chief Advancement Officer, serving as the department's de facto chief of staff.
+In this role, I was leading the organization's future thinking towards resilience in a changing world, navigating unknowns in technology, policy, industry, society, and climate, notably through scenario planning.

-   I lead Revenue Strategy research and the development of new revenue models for financial growth and long-term sustainability.
-I also provide expertise and guidance to other teams in the Advancement department, notably the Major Gifts team.
+   I led Revenue Strategy research and the development of new revenue models for financial growth and long-term sustainability.
+I also provided expertise and guidance to other teams in the Advancement department, notably the Major Gifts team.

 ----